 One of my favorite things about going to a warehouse superstore is tasting all the free samples.
 Most of the time I’ll only taste products (sometimes going back for seconds), but I rarely ever purchase what I’ve sampled.

-However, the last time I was at Costco I tried some amazing coconut chips (from a company called Dang Foods), and their taste blew me out of the water.
+However, the last time I was at Costco I tried some amazing coconut chips, and their taste blew me out of the water.
 I knew at that moment that I needed to purchase a bag, bring them home, and make something delicious with them.
-The result are these Easy To Make Tropical White Chocolate Candy Bites.
+The results are these Easy To Make Tropical White Chocolate Candy Bites.

 I have a confession to make.
-Sometimes (most times, actually), when I have a recipe idea swirling around in my head, I tend to keep a good majority of the ingredients for those recipe ideas on my kitchen counter tops (and island) as my visual reminder of what I need (want) to create.
-And, a lot of the time (to the untrained eye, or course) it looks quite the mess.
+Sometimes (most times, actually), when I have a recipe idea swirling around in my head, I tend to keep a good majority of the ingredients for those recipe ideas on my kitchen countertops as my visual reminder of what I need (and want) to create.
+Unfortunately, a lot of the time (to the untrained eye, of course) it looks quite the mess.
+LOL

 Don’t get me wrong; I love a clean and organized kitchen as much as the next person does.
 It’s just that sometimes the (food) clutter I’m surrounded by is a delicious reminder of the good things that are soon to follow, and a lovely visual that I’ll soon be sharing my joy with the people I love!